Severe Weather Statement issued for Bay, Midland by NWS - NewsBreak

 Severe Weather Statement issued for Bay, Midland by NWS

-Effective: 2021-09-07 12:20:00 EDT Expires: 2021-09-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
-Tornadoes can develop quickly from severe thunderstorms.
-If you spot a tornado go at once into the basement or small central room in a sturdy structure.
-Continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Bay; Midland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR BAY AND EASTERN MIDLAND COUNTIES At 315 PM EDT, a severe thunderstorm was located near Midland, moving northeast at 45 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Auburn around 325 PM EDT.
-Kawkawlin around 330 PM EDT.
-Linwood around 335 PM EDT.
-Pinconning around 340 PM EDT.
-Other locations impacted by this severe thunderstorm include Mount Forest, Averill, Gordonville, Bombay, Crump, Willard, Hope and Bay City State Recreation Area.
-TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-09-07 12:20:00 EDT Expires: 2021-09-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Move to a basement or an interior room on the lowest floor of a sturdy building.
+Avoid windows.
+If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
+Target Area: Bay; Midland A TORNADO WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR WEST CENTRAL BAY AND EAST CENTRAL MIDLAND COUNTIES At 319 PM EDT, a severe thunderstorm capable of producing a tornado was located near Auburn, moving east at 55 mph.
+HAZARD...Tornado and golf ball size hail.
+SOURCE...Radar indicated rotation.
+IMPACT...Flying debris will be dangerous to those caught without shelter.
+Mobile homes will be damaged or destroyed.
+Damage to roofs, windows, and vehicles will occur.
+Tree damage is likely.
+This dangerous storm will be near Kawkawlin and Linwood around 330 PM EDT.
+Other locations impacted by this tornadic thunderstorm include Crump, Willard and Bay City State Recreation Area.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...1.75 INalerts.weather.gov

 Comments / 0